beejjorgensen/bgclr/src/bgclr_part_0100_boilerplate.md

 ## Copyright and Distribution

-Beej's Guide to C is Copyright © 2021 Brian "Beej Jorgensen" Hall.
+Beej's Guide to C Programming--Library Reference is Copyright © 2021 Brian "Beej Jorgensen" Hall.

 With specific exceptions for source code and translations, below, this work is licensed under the Creative Commons Attribution-Noncommercial-No